TheSmith0803/odin-recipes/README.md

     I just want to update this with a commit and say I am really enjoying this, I know I haven't even scratched the surface yet, but I like the feeling of 'making something' :D

+    So I think I am about finished.
+Made 3 pages with stuff on them.
+    About to see if there's anything left to do.